-Figure 3, Top and Left Side Features
+Figure 1-2, Top and Left Side Features

-1. Inverter Status Indicator - this green LED illuminates to provide information on the inverter's operation.

-2. Power Switch - momentary pushbutton switch that turns the inverter on or off.

-3. Negative DC Terminal (black) - the inverter's connection to the negative terminal on the battery bank.

-4. Positive DC Terminal (red) - the inverter's connection to the positive terminal on the battery bank.

-5. Input Circuit Breaker - this circuit breaker protects the unit's internal wiring and pass-thru relay.

-6. Output Circuit Breaker - this circuit breaker provides another layer of overload protection.
-Not a branch circuit-rated breaker.
-Separate AC output breakers may be required on the output.

-7. Mounting Flanges (x4) - secures the inverter to shelf/wall.

-8. AC Wiring Compartment - provides access for all AC input and output connections on the inverter.

-9. AC Output Connection - AC knockout for hardwiring AC output.

-10. AC Input Connection - Strain relief clamp for hardwiring AC input.
-Strain relief comes with an attached flexible AC input power cord on the MMS1012- G model.

-11. DC Ground Terminal - this connection is used to tie the exposed chassis of the inverter to the DC grounding system.
-This terminal accepts CU/AL conductors from #14 AWG to #6 AWG.
+- 4 Positive DC Terminal (red) the inverter's connection to the positive terminal on the battery bank. - 5 Input Circuit Breaker this circuit breaker protects the unit's internal wiring and pass-thru relay. - 6 Output Circuit Breaker this circuit breaker provides another layer of overload protection.
+This is not a branch circuit-rated breaker.
+Separate AC output breakers may be required on the output. - Mounting Flanges (x4) secures the inverter to shelf/wall. - 8 AC Wiring Compartment provides access for all AC input and output connections on the inverter. - 9 AC Output Connection AC knockout for hardwiring AC output. - AC Input Connection a strain relief clamp for hardwiring AC input. - DC Ground Terminal this connection is used to tie the exposed chassis of the inverter to the DC grounding system.
+This terminal accepts CU/AL conductors from 2.08 mm2 to 13.29 mm2 (#14 AWG to #6 AWG).

-12. GFCI Outlet - Ground Fault Circuit Interrupter outlet (with test and reset capability).
-Only available on MMS1012-G model.

-Figure 4, Front and Back Side Features
+Figure 1-3, Front and Back Side Features

-13. Warning and Information Label - provides pertinent information for safely using the inverter.

-14. REMOTE Port Connection - a RJ11 connector that allows an optional remote control to be connected.

-15. ACCESSORY PORT Connection - a RJ11 connector to allow the Battery Temperature Sensor (BTS) or MMS accessories (e.g., MM-DCLD, MM-ISA) to be connected.

-16. Intake Vent - ventilation openings to pull in air to keep the inverter cool for peak performance.

-17. Exhaust Vent - ventilation openings that allow heated air to be removed by the internal cooling fan.

-18. Model/Serial Number Label - includes model/serial number and provides specifications and information on the inverter and charger.
-See the MMS Series Specifications on page 38 for more information and the different models available.
+- Warning and Information Label provides pertinent information for safely using the inverter. - REMOTE Port Connection a RJ11 connector that allows an optional remote control to be connected. - ACCESSORY PORT Connection a RJ11 connector to allow the Battery Temperature Sensor (BTS) or MMS-E accessories (e.g., MM-DCLD, MM-ISA) to be connected. - 15 Intake Vent ventilation openings to pull in air to keep the inverter cool for peak performance. - Exhaust Vent ventilation openings that allow heated air to be removed by the internal cooling fan. - Model/Serial Number Label includes the model/serial number and provides specifications and information on the inverter and charger.
+See the MMS-E Series Specifications on page 36 for more information.

-Battery Temperature Sensor
+1.6.1 Battery Temperature Sensor

-A plug-in external Battery Temperature Sensor (BTS) is provided for units with the battery charger feature.
-When installed, the BTS automatically adjusts the battery charger's BULK, ABSORB, and FLOAT voltage set-points (based on temperature) for better charging performance and longer battery life.
+A plug-in external Battery Temperature Sensor (BTS) is provided with the battery charger feature.
+When installed, the BTS automatically adjusts the battery charger's bulk, absorb, and float voltage set points (based on temperature) for better charging performance and longer battery life.
 If the temperature sensor is NOT installed and the batteries are subjected to large temperature changes, battery life may be shortened.

-Figure 5, Battery Temperature Sensor (BTS)
+Figure 1-4, Battery Temperature Sensor (BTS)

-Pre-Installation
+2.1 Pre-Installation